SniperPickAxe/FVT-fabric-modified/README.md

 * ### Container Buttons

     Chests, barrels and shulker boxes have three buttons that let you deposit all into the container, yoink all from the container or yeet it all out on the ground.

+* ### Invisible Offhand (keybindable)

+    Makes your offhand completely invisible but will still remain fully functional.

 * ### Random Block Placement (keybindable)